 Stop sp_cop.
 If sp_cop is running, provision will fail.
 NOTE: provision prevents sp_cop from being started while it is running.
-2. Using the command line of the operating system, run provision from the SharePlex variable-data directory with the following syntax:
+2. Using the command line of the operating system, run provision from the SharePlex util sub-directory of productdir with the following syntax: